softjoe5/alx-system_engineering-devops/0x02-shell_redirections/README.md

-‘Write a script that counts’
+‘Create a script that displays’